Multifactor authentication in external tenants

 Tier Countries/Regions

-Phone Authentication Low Cost Australia, Brazil, Brunei, Canada, Chile, China, Colombia, Cyprus, Macedonia, Poland, Portugal, South Korea, Thailand, Turkey, United States
+Phone Authentication Low Cost Australia, Brazil, Brunei, Canada, Chile, China, Colombia, Cyprus, North Macedonia, Poland, Portugal, South Korea, Thailand, Turkey, United States

 Phone Authentication Mid Low Cost Greenland, Albania, American Samoa, Austria, Bahamas, Bahrain, Bosnia & Herzegovina, Botswana, Costa Rica, Czech Republic, Denmark, Estonia, Faroe Islands, Finland, France, Greece, Hong Kong, Hungary, Iceland, Ireland, Italy, Japan, Latvia, Lithuania, Luxembourg, Macao, Malta, Mexico, Micronesia, Moldova, Namibia, New Zealand, Nicaragua, Norway, Romania, São Tomé and Príncipe, Seychelles Republic, Singapore, Slovakia, Solomon Islands, Spain, Sweden, Switzerland, Taiwan, United Kingdom, United States Virgin Islands, Uruguay